greenm01/ec4x/docs/ec4x_specs.md

 7 * 0.25 = 1.75 PP.
 ```

-The logistics of repairing a ship planetside and returning it to orbit make it economically infeasible.
+The logistics of repairing a ship planet-side and returning it to orbit make it economically infeasible.
 Ships are salvaged at colonies without restriction and earn 50% of the original PC back to the House treasury.

-# 4\.0 Movement
+# 4.0 Movement

 ## 4.1 Jump Lanes